 Before starting, make sure that all your pictures are stored in the same folder.
 Next select all of them and open them in the Preview app.
 In the newly-opened window, go to Edit in the menu bar and Select All.
 Now, with all the images selected, go to Tools in the same menu bar and then Adjust Size.
 The app gives you the option to select one of the preset resolutions or to manually type in the preferred size for Width or Height.
-Once you’ve entered the desired measurements, all that’s left to do is to save your files.
+Once you’ve entered the desired values, all that’s left to do is to save your files.

 Besides resizing, the Preview app lets you perform other optimization-related operations, such as converting to another image format, rotating or flipping groups of images.

-The app allows you to change the size of your photos by entering the desired dimensions for width and height expressed in either pixels or percentages and offers a preview tab so you can see how your shrunken image will look.
+The app allows you to change the size of your photos by entering the desired dimensions for width and height expressed in either pixels or percentage and offers a preview tab so you can see how your shrunken image will look.
+Additionally you can find an advanced resizing filter, that enables you to change the DPI of your images or specify the desired document size in inches.

 BatchPhoto focuses on improving users’ productivity and that’s why it comes with the option of saving your settings as profiles and loading them later, in another session.
-Another feature worth mentioning is the Folder Watch, particularly useful if you’re working constantly with new images and need to reduce their size.
+Another productivity booster is the Folder Watch, particularly useful if you’re working constantly with new images and need to reduce their size.
 This feature makes your job so much easier, because it monitors certain folders for newly-added images and automatically applies a set of edits which you previously defined.

 The Resize filter gives you the possibility to choose from a wide range of presets, including Full HD quality, or to manually enter the desired values for width and height.
-PhotoSize lets you upload and export to same of the most popular image formats like JPEG, TIFF, PNG, PSD or GIF.
+PhotoSize lets you upload and export to some of the most popular image formats like JPEG, TIFF, PNG, PSD or GIF.
 In addition to resizing and converting, you can also crop, rotate or retouch your photos in bulk.

 JPEGmini is focused on automation, so it doesn’t leave room for the user to take control.
 All you have to do is drag and drop your images and allow the optimization process to begin.
 The only thing you can choose is whether to overwrite the original pictures or export the processed ones in another folder.
 You can also change the resolution of your photos, by selecting from a couple of predefined templates for width and height.

 If you’re looking for a simple app to reduce photo size on your Mac, Sizerox is definitely worth a look.
-This app may not have the sleekest design and may not offer the same multitude of editing options as other ones, but it makes up for it through ease of use and its batch ability.
+This app may not have the sleekest design and may not offer the same multitude of editing options as other ones, but it makes up for it through ease of use and its batch processing abilities.